Dave Aronberg: Morning Joe

 Aronberg has become a weekly guest on MSNBC's Morning Joe to discuss legal issues, particularly those related to the criminal justice system.

 Personal life

-In May 2015, Aronberg married Lynn Lewis, a former Miami Dolphins cheerleader and now public relations professional, on St. Pete Beach; she is a convert to Judaism.
+In May 2015, Aronberg married Lynn Lewis, a former Miami Dolphins Cheerleader and public relations professional at the Don Cesar in St. Pete Beach; she is a convert to Judaism.
 They divorced in August 2017.

+In May 2024, Aronberg married Sasha Kraver in a small ceremony at the Brazilian Court Hotel in Palm Beach, FL.
+Kraver is a luxury realtor with Douglas Elliman in Palm Beach.